Dimension of the repeller for a piecewise expanding affine map: Lower bound for the general case with one dimensional base

 In this section we give the two remaining proofs.

 \begin{proof}[Proof of Theorem~\ref{thm:maindiag}] The upper bound follows by the combination of Lemma~\ref{lem:ubnonmarkov} and equation~\eqref{eq:phipot}.

-To show that the lower bound holds, let $B$ be a Markov subset of $f$ such that $P(f|_B,\varphi^s)$ is sufficiently close to $P(f,\varphi^s)$.
+To show that the lower bound holds, first by the definition \eqref{eq:wholepres} of the pressure $P(f,\varphi^s)$, let $B$ be a Markov subset of $f$ such that $P(f|_B,\varphi^s)$ is sufficiently close to $P(f,\varphi^s)$.
 Since $k=1$, if $\{g_i^{-1}\}_{i=1}^M$ satisfies the HESC then every subsystem, formed by composition of functions in $\{g_i^{-1}\}_{i=1}^M$, satisfies it too.
-Thus, by applying Theorem~\ref{thm:mainmark}, we get the assertion. \end{proof}
+Thus, by applying Theorem~\ref{thm:mainmark}\eqref{it:mark1}, we get the assertion. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:maintriang}] Similarly to the previous case, the upper bound follows by the combination of Lemma~\ref{lem:ubnonmarkov} and equation~\eqref{eq:phipot}.